kitnil/awesome/README.md

 ## TypeScript

+- [path-to-regexp](https://github.com/pillarjs/path-to-regexp) - Turn a path string such as `/user/:name` into a regular expression
+- [tagspaces](https://github.com/tagspaces/tagspaces) - TagSpaces is an offline, open source, document manager with tagging support
+- [playwright](https://github.com/microsoft/playwright) - Node.js library to automate Chromium, Firefox and WebKit with a single API
+- [tinykeys](https://github.com/jamiebuilds/tinykeys) - A tiny (~400 B) & modern library for keybindings.
 - [tabToWindow](https://github.com/acarabott/tabToWindow) - Chrome extension to move the current tab to a new window using the command API
 - [njt](https://github.com/kachkaev/njt) - njt (npm jump to): a quick navigation tool for npm packages
 - [backport](https://github.com/sqren/backport) - A simple CLI tool that automates the process of backporting commits on a GitHub repo